 2017

-Its world premiere will be at the German Choir Festival in Leipzig 2022 (shifted from 2020), as a part of the choir competition for the category “Best world premiere of a folk song”, presented by the Landsberg Children’s Choir, director: Marianne Lösch.
+Commissioned for a composition about the German folk song “The moon has risen”, by the Landsberg Children’s Choir.
+Its world premiere is performed at the German Choir Festival in Leipzig 2022, as a part of the choir competition for the category “Best world premiere of a folk song”, presented by the Landsberg Children’s Choir, Director: Marianne Lösch.